Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

         , backport "1.2"
         , backport "1.3"
         , backport "1.4"
+        , backport "1.5"
         ]
     }
 ```

-... which we use above to simplify the last 5 backport-related rules.
+... which we use above to simplify the last 6 backport-related rules.

 Finally, we can reuse the types we defined within our `./schema.dhall` file to simplify the configuration file further: